 Jewish life in Britain is diverse and the Jewish community are well integrated into wider society.
-On campus this translates to Jewish students overwhelmingly having a positive and rewarding experience.
+On campus this translates to Jewish students overwhelmingly having a positive and rewarding experience despite CST and UJS recording increased levels of antisemitism in recent years.